Transform classic pages to modern pages

-Classic SharePoint sites typically have classic pages being wiki pages or web part pages and these pages cannot present themselves using a modern user interface.
-A classic site however can host modern client side pages and this is the solution here.
-After you've maximized the use of the modern list and library user interface and connected your site to an Office 365 Group transforming the pages to modern client side pages is the last task to fully transform your classic site into a modern group connected site.
-Get inspired by the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.
+Classic SharePoint sites typically have classic pages being wiki pages, web part pages, blog pages or publishing pages and these pages cannot present themselves using a modern user interface.
+A classic site however can host modern pages which enable great end user experiences.
+You can find inspiration via the SharePoint Look Book as it allows you to discover the modern experiences you can build with SharePoint in Office 365.

-- Page transformation today works for wiki and web part pages.
-Publishing pages is something we're evaluating for a future release.
+- Page transformation today works for wiki pages, web part pages, blog pages and publishing pages.

-- The SharePoint PnP Modernization framework is continuously evolving, checkout the release notes to stay up to date on the latest changes.
-If you encounter problems please file an issue in the PnP Tools GitHub issue list.
+- SharePoint PnP Modernization is part of the PnP Framework and is continuously evolving, checkout the release notes to stay up to date on the latest changes.
+If you encounter problems please file an issue in the PnP Framework GitHub issue list.

 - Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.